cyberphone/doc/payments/review-secure-payment-confirmation.md

 ## Other Hurdles
 Althiugh the use of FIDO/WebAuthn adds PSD2 compatible SCA (Stron Customer Authentication) and "dynamic binding", the banks in the EU are in fact ready with this upgrade.
-SPC presumes that the banks would depretate their huge (and on-going) investments in their pretty well functioning mobile banking apps.
+SPC presumes that the banks would depretate their huge (and on-going) investments in pretty well functioning mobile banking apps.

 ## Conclusion
 Is this a problem?
 That depends of your perspective.